We learn more, more quickly, and more deeply, once we redefine true learning as fluency, and play our way to getting there.

 Language Hunting is both a game, and a skill.
 You need to play the game, in order to master the skill.

-This game creates fluent speakers in a language more quickly than any other method out there, without resorting to conventional homework or textbooks.
+This game is designed to create language communities – communities of fluent conversation in a new or heritage language – without resorting to conventional homework or textbooks.
 You can play the game anywhere, anytime, with anyone, as long as you have a single fluent speaker of the target language, preferably with no conventional teaching experience.

 Educators have employed many of the game’s techniques in classrooms for many years, but no one has used them all at once, in one place, consistently.
 Nor has anyone ever created a seamless whole in which these techniques operate, subject to constant refinement and development, in partnership with the students, continuously increasing the effectiveness of the game.
 As students and teachers discover new teaching and learning accelerators, they can and do add them to the game, in a modular fashion.
 They game accomodates ongoing innovation pioneered by new students and teachers; in fact, it relies on and drives this kind of initiative.